-This is a web resource that allows users to access their data via web browser, from anywhere you're connected on the internet (home, cafes, family computers, overseas, etc...).
-Click the header to get details on how to use this resource, or login directly from here: https://netstorage.svsu.edu
+This is a web resource that allows users to access their data via web browser, from anywhere you're connected on the internet (home, cafes, family computers, overseas).
+Click the header to get details on how to use this resource, or login directly from here: https://vdrive.svsu.edu

-All users have their web space folder (called public_html) located on their M: drive, which allows you to use Secure FTP programs to manage/publish your web documents (which also holds true for other documents you store on your M: drive).
-Click on the header for more details.
+All users have their web space folder (called public_html) located on their M-Drive, which allows you to manage/publish your web documents (which also holds true for other documents you store on your M-Drive).

-If you need assistance using any of the methods above, please contact the ITS Support Center as noted at the top of this page.
+If you need assistance using any of the methods above, please contact the IT Support Center.